Mark Sekyere

 Mark Kofi Sekyere (born 28 December 1989) is a Ghanaian former footballer who played as a midfielder.

 Club career

 Sekyere was born in Kumasi.
-He began his career by Feyenoord Academy, joined than on 12 June 2008 to Asante Kotoko, after a half year with Kumasi joined to ASEC Mimosas in January 2009.
-After three season with ASEC Mimosas returned to his home club Feyenoord Academy.
+He began his career by Feyenoord Academy, before joining Asante Kotoko on 12 June 2008.
+After half a year with the Kumasi-based side he moved to ASEC Mimosas in January 2009.
+Following three seasons with ASEC Mimosas he returned to his home club Feyenoord Academy.

 International career

 On 4 December 2008, Sekyere was nominated for the African Cup of Nations Qualifier 2009 for the Black Stars and played his debut on 19 November 2009 against Angola.